In the past 11 years built and led design operations and teams from large scale corporations to fast paced startups.

-Helped to deliver projects in all sorts of environments from native (iOS, Android) to React, Angular, HTML5, various JS libraries.
-Understanding advantages and limitations in order to make the right decisions.
+I have helped deliver projects in various environments, from native (iOS, Android) to React, Angular, HTML5, and various JS libraries, and I understand the advantages and limitations of each in order to make the best decisions.

 When I’m not designing I train, cycle around London with my MTB bike 🚴, cook, read nutrition & behaviour psychology books, take photos of the sky, chat about architecture and tiny houses!